TheodosiouTh/server-example/README.md

    docker build . -t server-example
    ```

-4. Check that the image was craeted
+4. Check that the image was created
    To check that the docker image was created run the command
    ```console
     docker images